CesiumGS/3d-tiles/README.md

 For an introduction to the motivation for and principles of 3D Tiles, see [Introducing 3D Tiles](http://cesiumjs.org/2015/08/10/Introducing-3D-Tiles/) on the Cesium blog.
 Here, we cover the format itself.

 In 3D Tiles, a _tileset_ is a set of _tiles_ organized in a spatial data structure, the _tree_.
 Each tile has a bounding volume completely enclosing its contents.
 The tree has spatial coherence; the bounding volume for child tiles are completely inside the parent's bounding volume.
-To allow flexibility, the tree can be any spatial data structure with spatial coherence, including quadtrees, octrees, k-d trees, multi-way k-d trees, and grids.
+To allow flexibility, the tree can be any spatial data structure with spatial coherence, including k-d trees, quadtrees, octrees, and grids.

 ![](figures/tree.png)